scgmlz/NSE_Soft/README.md

 ## Running the package

-The software can be launched from the python interpreter through 'from mieze_python.main import Manager as mieze'. it is equally possible to launch it from a jupyter notebook using the same instruction.
+The software can be launched from the python interpreter through 'from mieze_python.mieze import Mieze'. it is equally possible to launch it from a jupyter notebook using the same instruction.